Kröller-Müller Museum: Sculpture garden

 The Kröller-Müller Museum is also famous for its large sculpture garden, within the forest park, of more than 75 acre and one of the largest in Europe, with a fine collection of modern and contemporary sculptures.
 The garden reflects Helene Kröller-Müller's conception of a symbiosis between art, architecture and nature.
 The collection includes works by Auguste Rodin, Henry Moore, Jean Dubuffet, Mark di Suvero, Lucio Fontana, Claes Oldenburg and Coosje van Bruggen, Fritz Wotruba, Joep van Lieshout and many more.

 Selected collection highlights

 Administration

-Lisette Pelsers has been museum director of the Kröller-Müller Museum since 2012.
+Lisette Pelsers was the museum director of the Kröller-Müller Museum from 2012 to 2024.
+She was succeeded by Benno Tempel.

-The museum had 307,000 visitors in 2012, 330,000 visitors in 2013, 392,000 in 2014, and 380,000 in 2015.
+The museum had an increasing number of visitors until the COVID-19 pandemic, when it took a severe plunge due to closures and reduced tourism activities overall.
+Visitor numbers have largely recovered since, but have yet to reach pre-pandemic levels.

 The museum was the 12th most visited museum nationally in 2013.